JUARA POLICIES AND PROCEDURES

 • Is in violation of this Agreement or any JUARA intellectual property rights or the rights of any third party.

 3.11 Responding to Negative Posts.
-Do not attempt to converse with someone who places a negative post against you, other Independent JUARA Consultants, or JUARA.
+Do not attempt to converse with someone who places a negative post against you, other Independent JUARA Guides, or JUARA.
 You may report negative posts or your specific concerns to the Compliance department via email at compliance@Juaraskincare.com.
 Responding to negative posts simply fuels a discussion with someone carrying a grudge that does not hold themselves to the same high standards as JUARA, and therefore damages the reputation and goodwill of JUARA.

 3.12 Social Media Sites and Blogs with Website-Like Features.
 Because some social media sites and blogs are very robust, the distinction between them and a website may not be clear-cut.
 JUARA therefore reserves the exclusive right to classify certain social media sites and blogs as websites and require that you adhere to the Company’s policies relating to independent websites if you use such social media site.